Continuing Education Activity

 Adjusting to Environment

 An all-consuming focus on impending death will cause the patient to ignore other roles in life that are important to them.
-The patient will typically resume daily activities such as resuming work or hobbies or becoming engaged as a spouse or parent to complete this task.
+The patient will typically resume daily activities such as restarting work or hobbies or becoming engaged as a spouse or parent to complete this task.

 Redirecting Emotional Energy

 This task is generally applicable to grieving survivors.
 Survivors redirect their emotional energy from suffering the loss of a loved one to engaging in new activities that bring pleasure and new experiences.
+Subsequent theories on grieving have transitioned from stages and tasks of grief to more experiential and narrative methods.

 Enhancing Healthcare Team Outcomes